Graceli95/Agentic_Customer_Project1/README.md

 An intelligent, agentic customer service system powered by LangChain v1.0+ and LangGraph.

-**Current Status: Phase 2 Complete ✅** - Simple Agent Foundation with conversation memory and full-stack chat interface.
+**Current Status: Phase 3 Complete ✅** - Multi-Agent Supervisor Architecture with intelligent routing to specialized workers.

-This system uses AI agents to provide natural language customer service conversations.
-Phase 2 implements a single conversational agent with memory management, providing a foundation for multi-agent architectures in future phases.
+This system uses a multi-agent architecture to provide intelligent customer service.
+A supervisor agent analyzes queries and routes them to specialized worker agents for domain-specific expertise, while maintaining conversation memory across routing.

 ## 🚀 Quick Start